IshaanAdarsh/Postgres-extension-tutorial/Data/New_Data/4-MakeFile/Syntax/Syntax.md

-the syntax of a Makefile:
+# Syntax of a Makefile:

 1. Targets: Targets represent files or actions that need to be built or executed.
 They are defined on the left side of a rule and are followed by a colon (:).
 For example: